-We observe annotators rely heavily on counting questions to attack the models -- nearly 30\% of the sampled questions across all rounds fall into this category.
-While R1 questions are mostly on objects that of normal size and less occluded, we found that the counting questions becomes harder in R2 and R3 as the many of them are about small and occluded objects.
-There is also a surge in abstract and OCR questions for R2, due to the increase in the number of abstract images and the images that contain scene text.
-The percentage of reasoning questions, especially relation reasoning and commonsense reasoning increases drastically from R1 to R2 and R3.
-Visualizations in Figure~\ref{fig:vis_round} show that the questions in later rounds are indeed more complicated, with more detailed relational and positional descriptions when referring to an object.
+We observe that annotators rely heavily on counting questions to attack the models -- nearly 30\% of the sampled questions across all rounds fall into this category.
+While R1 questions are mostly on objects that are of normal sizes and less occluded, we found that the counting questions become harder in R2 and R3 as many of them are about small and occluded objects.
+There is also a surge in abstract and OCR questions for R2, due to the increase in the number of abstract images and images that contain scene text.
+The percentage of reasoning questions, especially relational reasoning and commonsense reasoning, increases drastically from R1 to R2 and R3.
+Visualizations in Figure~\ref{fig:vis_round} show that questions in later rounds are indeed more complicated, with more detailed relational and positional descriptions when referring to an object.
 Overall, these findings are compatible with the idea that VQA models are not robust enough to various types of questions.